Is Coffee Acidic?

 Light roasts and medium roasts have risen in popularity with the third wave of coffee, possibly because they are well suited for brewing single origin beans with pour over methods.

 If you’re not a fan light-roasted coffee, so-called ‘Espresso' and ‘French roasts' are a better option.

 6. Watch your extraction

 Once you’ve found the perfect beans, you need to get the brew right.
-Acidity is typical of under-extracted coffee.
-Under-extraction happens when your grind size is too coarse or your brew time is too short.
+Acidity is typical symptom of under-extracted coffee; which happens when your grind size is too coarse or your brew time is too short.